hvandermarel/GNSS-Perl-toolbox/utils/README.md

 and/or day of month information:

 - `gpstime.pl` GNSS date and time conversion, file templates, and make file creation
-- `gpsdir` GNSS directory listing
+- `gpsdir.pl` GNSS directory listing
 - `gpsdircmp.pl` GNSS directory comparison with different file formats
 - `gpslatency.pl` GNSS file latency

+These scripts depend on the `libgpstime.pm` Perl module for processing file templates and date/time conversion.
+The module must be installed in the same directory as the scripts.

+Other Perl scripts in this folder (that do not depend on libgpstime.pl) are

+- `scanrnx32.pl` Make IGS style index files and extract meta data from RINEX files
 - `ydrange.pl` comma separated list of (files with) year-month-day information

-Most of the scripts depend on the `libgpstime.pm` Perl module for processing the file templates and date/time conversion.
-The module must be installed in the same directory as the scripts.

 Other dependencies are the Perl modules `Getopt::Long`, `File::Basename` and `Time::Local`.
 These module are included by most, if not all, Perl distributions.